Meet Our Crew

 Joel Hirsch

-Manager & Skipper
+General Manager & Skipper

-Joel loves the diversity of his role, from developing new tours, to jumping onboard the boats & tour guiding through truly magical places.
+Joel loves the diversity of his role, from developing new tours, to skippering the boats & guiding through truly magical places.
 Joel also enjoy the feeling of being a part of a small family owned business & sharing experiences and knowledge with passengers from all around the world.
 Joel obtained an Eco-Tourism degree from Flinders Uni and has worked in the tourism industry for 20+ years in a variety of jobs; from Tasmanian bush walking companies, to farm stay experiences, to educational tourism.
 Joel has had a very pro-active role in tourism & marketing, including the executive board of the “Tourism Industry Council of South Australia -TiCSA’ & a judge for the South Australian Tourism Awards.

 Surprising Fact: Joel’s beard holds all the secrets to the Coorong National Park!